MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/search-for-and-find-personal-data.md

 Begin searching for personal data by using the sensitive information types that are included with Office 365.
 These are listed in the Security and Compliance Center under Classification.

 This topic includes a list of current sensitive information types that apply to citizens in the European Union.
 Use these as a starting point.
-Check back frequently for new additions that can help with GDPR compliance.
+Check Security and Compliance Center frequently for new additions that can help with GDPR compliance.

-Also see this article: [List of sensitive data types and what each one looks for](https://support.office.com/en-us/article/What-the-sensitive-information-types-look-for-fd505979-76be-4d9f-b459-abef3fc9e86b).
+Also see this article: [List of sensitive information types and what each one looks for](https://support.office.com/en-us/article/What-the-sensitive-information-types-look-for-fd505979-76be-4d9f-b459-abef3fc9e86b).

 Sensitive information types define how the automated process recognizes specific information types such as bank account numbers, health service numbers, and credit card numbers.
 Sensitive information types are also referred to as conditions.
 A sensitive information type is defined by a pattern that can be identified by a regular expression or a function.
 In addition, corroborative evidence such as keywords and checksums can be used to identify a sensitive information type.
 Confidence level and proximity are also used in the evaluation process.